Navy upholds firing of USS Roosevelt captain in virus outbreak

 Gilday’s recommendations cap a drama that has engulfed the Navy for nearly three months, sidelining the carrier for 10 weeks in Guam, and setting off a dramatic series of events that led to Crozier’s dismissal, the abrupt resignation of the acting Navy secretary who fired him, and the push for a broader review of the Pacific fleet’s top commanders and how they handled the virus outbreak.

 Based on the findings, Crozier and Baker would be able to remain in the Navy and move on to other jobs at their current rank, but the admonishments are likely career-enders for both men.
+Crozier would not be eligble for another command job.

-Crozier's firing upset the carrier's crew, and he received an ovation as he walked off the ship.
+Crozier's firing upset the carrier's crew at the time, and he received cheers and applause as he walked off the ship.
+Gilday said Friday that in several instances he believes Crozier put the crew's comfort ahead of its safety.
+He said the commanders were slow to move the sailors off the ship and released sailors from quarantine in one area of the ship too quickly.

 The recommendations reflect concerns expressed by Navy Secretary Kenneth Braithwaite who told a Senate committee in early May that the service was in “rough waters” and suffering from leadership failures.
 Braithwaite, who the official said endorsed Gilday’s report, pledged to the Senate Armed Services Committee during his confirmation hearing that he would restore a culture of good order and discipline to the service.